ianduke/Exercise/README.md

 starts.
 Entities are defined for an exercise and a list of records associated with an exercise.
 Daos are defined to interact with Room and emit a flow of data.

-Daos are injected into ViewModels, and the ViewModels map the exercise data to UI data objects.
+Repos wrap Daos and are injected into ViewModels.
+The ViewModels map exercise data from the repos into UI data objects.
 ViewModels emit a flow of data that the fragments can observe.

 The first fragment displays ExerciseListItems in a RecyclerView.
 It observes a flow of exercise data and the list can be seen updating as data is ingested.
 Ideally a progress spinner would be